Prodkt-Cloud/Prodkt-DS-Components/docs/getting-started/localization.md

 Through the magic of a mutation observer, changing the `lang` attribute will automatically update all localized components to use the new locale.

 ?> Tovuti provides a localization mechanism for component internals.
-This is not designed to be used as localization tool our your entire application.
+This is not designed to be used as localization tool for our entire application.
 We should use a more appropriate tool such as [i18next](https://www.i18next.com/) to localize all of the content in our app.

 ## Available Translations